HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 region-props dialog highlighting the largest nucleus."}
 According to the table nucleus 3 is larger than the other nuclei (202258 pixels).
-In the [what is an image](what-is-an-image.html#pixels) lesson we learnt to use the mouse pointer to find particular values in an image.
+In the [what is an image](what-is-an-image.html#pixels) lesson, we learnt to use the mouse pointer to find particular values in an image.
 Hovering the mouse pointer over the light purple nuclei at the bottom left of the image we see that these apparently four separate nuclei have been labelled as a single nuclei.
 Before we examine the reasons for this